anwarmamat/cmsc330fall20/project2a/README.md

 You will submit this project to [Gradescope](https://www.gradescope.com/courses/171498/assignments/667131).
 You may only submit the **basics.ml** file.
 To test locally, run `dune runtest -f`.

+You may also find [this video](https://www.youtube.com/watch?v=C36JnAcClOQ&t=21s) helpful for debugging your project.

 ### Project Files

 The following are the relevant files for your code: